cr0mll/cyberclopaedia/Notes/Hardware Hacking/Wireless Attacks/index.md

 ![](Resources/Images/WIFI_airmon_stop.png)

-Alternatively, `ifconfig` and `iwconfig` may be also be used to disable monitor mode:
+Alternatively, `ifconfig` and `iwconfig` may be also be used to this:

 ```
 sudo ifconfig <dev> down